iptc/extra-examples/README.md

 ```

 The taxonomy id and the topic id must correspond to resources that have already created into the platform.
 The rules developed during EXTRA project can be found [here](https://github.com/iptc/extra-examples/tree/master/topics).
-To insert them into EXTRA use the scripts and follow the corresponding guide [here](https://github.com/iptc/extra-examples/tree/master/rules).
+To insert them into EXTRA use the script and follow the corresponding guide [here](https://github.com/iptc/extra-examples/tree/master/rules).